Wisdom Teeth: A guide for parents & patients

 Oral And Radiographic Examination

-With an oral examination, Dr. Royal, Dr. Azzopardi, Dr. Moores, Dr. Chames, Dr. Kissoondial and Dr. Haskins will take x-rays and may use specialized imaging tools to get a clear picture of the positioning of your wisdom teeth.
+With an oral examination, Dr. Azzopardi, Dr. Moores, Dr. Chames, Dr. Kissoondial, Dr. Haskins and Dr. Coke will take x-rays and may use specialized imaging tools to get a clear picture of the positioning of your wisdom teeth.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by the recommendation of their dentist or orthodontist.

 The removal of wisdom teeth is a routine procedure in our office, but it probably doesn’t feel that way to you.
 Most people prefer to be unaware of the experience of having their wisdom teeth removed and usually decide to have an IV anesthetic.
 The length of your surgery depends on a variety of factors including the type of impaction, the position of your teeth and the number of teeth being removed.
 However, most wisdom teeth extractions can be performed in about an hour.
 During that time, you will be kept comfortable with anesthesia.
 Once the surgery is complete, you will rest and continue to be monitored under our supervision until you are ready to be taken home.